How to Scale a Startup: The Essential Steps

 Focus on Immediacy Instead of Strategy

-It is crucial to remain on the lookout for the bigger picture and have a clear understanding of where your company is going at later startup development phases (say, in the next 15, 20, or 25 years).
-Determining only short-term action steps can lead your startup in the wrong direction and become a reason for a failure scenario.
+It is crucial to remain on the lookout for the bigger picture and have a clear understanding of where your company is going at later startup development phases (say, in the next 5, 10, or more years).
+Determining only short-term action steps can lead you in the wrong direction and become a reason for a failure scenario.

 Lack of Proper Infrastructure